dulioca/blazor-plesk-linux/README.md

 ## Publishing the Blazor project

-To build my Blazor project I sue Visual Studio 2019.
+To build my Blazor project I am using Visual Studio 2019.
 - select "Publish ...." in the "Build" menu
 - add a new profile
-- untime destination is "linux-x64"
+- runtime destination is "linux-x64"
 - destination is a folder (e.g. "bin\Release\net5.0\publish\")
 - select "publish"